mb4323/biomimetics-brochure-evidence/README.md

 Below are video demonstrations of the Augmented Reality feature for our brochure, as well as a direct link to the website we created for the brochure, and a link to the Github repo behind the website.

-## The Augmented Reality Experience
+## The Augmented Reality (AR) Experience

-The brochure contains two QR codes: one on the front page and one on the unfolded interior.
+The brochure contains two QR codes for the AR experience: one on the front page and one on the unfolded interior.
 Scanning these QR codes, and subsequently holding the brochure in front of the camera, opens the augmented reality brochure on the user's phone.
 Demonstrations of this are shown below.

 ### Front Page